 A classic smoothie for her might include a banana, a handful of frozen cherries or strawberries, ¼ cup cauliflower, two handfuls of spinach, nuts or nut butter for protein and a sprinkle of flaxseeds.

 She often mixes it up to include some of her favorite superfoods like lucuma, a high-antioxidant powder made from a South American fruit with a caramel-like flavor that Pamela adores.
 Raw cacao is another of her favorites for its chocolaty flavor and energizing, mood-boosting effects.

 Other additions that might be out of the box include cooked oatmeal, peanut butter, avocado, pumpkin purée, cooked sweet potato or butternut squash and even granola — yes, that’s right!
-She swears that a couple of shakes of granola will totally transform your smoothie to give it incredible texture.
+She swears that a couple of shakes of granola will totally transform your smoothie to give it an incredible texture.

 Often you’ll hear about collagen in the context of gut healing.
 In fact, one of the reasons bone broth has gained popularity is that it contains collagen, which has the ability to restore and help maintain a healthy intestinal lining.

 But for Pamela, digestion isn’t her primary reason for taking it.
 “As I started to get older, my hair began to get thinner and my skin started to change a bit; it wasn’t quite as glowy as it used to be,” she explains.
 After a couple of months of taking a scoop of collagen peptides every day, she noticed that her hair started to thicken and her skin started to improve.
 She was so satisfied with the results that she’s been taking collagen regularly for about two years now.

 Collagen is most often found in powder form, but you can also find it mixed into protein powders or in capsules.
 Look for grass-fed varieties without additives or fillers.
 Marine collagen is also available, though it tends to be more expensive.